Robert Vaughn (Montana rancher): Then and Now

 In 1900, Robert Vaughn published a book titled Then and Now, or, Thirty-Six Years in the Rockies: Personal Reminiscences of Some of the First Pioneers of the State of Montana: Indians and Indian Wars: The Past and Present of the Rocky Mountain Country: 1864-1900.
 Vaughn conceived of the book as a collection of the letters he had written to his daughter, Arvonia.
 (The first was written seven weeks after her birth.)

-Over time, however, Vaughn expanded his vision of the book to include pieces written by other pioneers of the Old West (some republished from other sources, but many written for Vaughn's book).
+Over time, however, Vaughn expanded his vision of the book to include pieces written by other pioneers of the Old West (some republished from other sources, but many written specifically for Vaughn's book).
 Vaughn also changed the audience for whom the book was written, expanding it to include the general public.
-Vaughn's good friend, the nationally famous "cowboy artist", Charles Marion Russell, illustrated the book.
+Vaughn's good friend, the nationally famous "cowboy artist" Charles Marion Russell, illustrated the book.
 It was only the second book illustrated by Russell.

 Historian Dave Walter said that Then and Now "affords a rare glimpse into the early white settlement of Montana" and declared it "...a remarkable contribution to 'the Montana story'".

 Vaughn, who lived close to Russell, collected about 25 of Russell's paintings during his lifetime.
 Among the more notable of these are There May Be Danger Ahead (1893), Trouble on the Horizon (1893), Plunder on the Horizon (1894), Indians Hunting Buffalo (1894), Attack on the Mule Train (1894), and The Ambush (1896).
 Both The Ambush and another important Russell work, Big Nose George and the Road Agents (1895), are based on a story about stagecoach robbers told by Vaughn to Russell in a letter.